 Firstly, and just to complicate things, it is important to know that there are two measurements mg or mcg (micrograms) and IU (international units) of Vitamin D. If you are taking a Vitamin D supplement or fortified food you may see the dose described in either or both of these ways.
 For example, a supplement has 2,500 IU or 62.5mg of Vitamin D3.
 The calculation for Vitamin D is 1 IU is the biological equivalent of 0.025 mcg.
 Secondly, how much you need to take depends on your level of deficiency and this should really be checked with a blood test.
 It is difficult to generalize dosage with this vitamin and research indicates that anywhere between 400IU up to 10,000IU is appropriate depending on deficiency state and stage of life etc. Dr. Michael F. Holick is a world leading expert on Vitamin D. Click here for a link to his website and go to D-tables to discover the recommendation appropriate to you.
 Ultimately, what you want to achieve is optimum blood levels of Vitamin D above 75nmol/L to 125nmol/L. Of course, this means if you test deficient and take a supplement for a while, you may need to re-check to know your improved status and then just take a maintenance dose if sun or dietary sources are low.
 With no other sources a safe dose would be 38 mcg or 1520 IU for the summer months and twice this for the winter months but this may not be enough if you are deficient.

 The body stores Vitamin D but if un-replenished it would take only ten weeks for this store to be used up.
-The positive side of a stored vitamin is that you can take a weekly dose.
-The body will just use it as it is needed.
-Simply multiply your daily dose by 7 and take that amount once a week.
-Do this only if your Vitamin D is a single supplement and not part of a multi as vitamin dosage requirements can be very different.
-For example, Vitamin C is water soluble and cannot be stored or made by the body but is easily obtained from the diet.
+The positive side of a stored vitamin is that you can take a weekly dose, though more recent research seems to indicate that a daily dose works best.
+The way to take different vitamins varies, for example, Vitamin C is water soluble and cannot be stored or made by the body but is easily obtained from the diet.
 Intake is therefore vital (it truly is a vitamin) and best practice is to take small amounts often throughout the day.

 The take away message here is if your blood shows less than optimum levels of Vitamin D, then extra supplementation is good and desirable, but when you have reached ‘optimum’ there is no additional health benefits to taking copious amounts of vitamin D.